albar965/littlenavmap-manual/en/MENUS.md

 #### ![Show Aircraft](../images/icons/aircraft.png "Show Aircraft") Show Aircraft {#show-aircraft}

-Shows the user aircraft if connected to the simulator.
+Shows the user aircraft and keeps it centered on them map if connected to the simulator.
 The user aircraft is always shown independent of the zoom distance.

 A click on the user aircraft shows more information in the `Simulator Aircraft` dock window.